deltasierra/apple-m1-silicon-setup/README.md

 fi
 ```

 There are a ton of alternatives ways.
-Check out https://dotfiles.github.io/
+Check out https://dotfiles.github.io/ to see the world of possibilities.

 ## zsh
 Apple now defaults to zsh but I prefer to install zsh using homebrew so I can update without messing with the OSX default.